spinnaker-hackathon/gardening/README.md

-# Don't miss V2 of Spinnaker Gardening Days, your open source hackathon
+# Spinnaker Gardening Days, your open source hackathon

-__Teams and hackers: If you are blocked, and when you need expert guidance, ping in #gardening-ineedhelp in Spinnaker Slack!
-The experts are standing by__

 [Register here](https://go.armory.io/gardening) to join Spinnaker contributors on July 16-23 to learn and build.
 The buzz around our inaugural hackathon brought the community together, so we’re launching V2 as a weeklong event with team placement and project matching support, SIG projects, free compute from AWS, a global-friendly schedule, and much more.
 All are welcome!
 Automate your SDLC and extend the ecosystem with us.

 Learn more about event logistics, what we'll hack on, setting up your development environment, and more in the [Spinnaker Gardening Days](https://www.spinnaker.io/community/gardening/) pages on Spinnaker.io.
+Got questions that aren't answered here?
+Post in [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF) on Spinnaker Slack.

 ![Spinnaker Gardening Days Hero](v2Hero.png "Spinnaker Gardening")